Home Loans for Nurses | Mortgage Programs 2025

 While not necessary for pre-qualification, these documents are crucial for lenders.
 They need concrete evidence of your overtime and additional income, which your pay stubs and spreadsheet records can effectively demonstrate.

 Of course, your basic pay should count toward your qualifying income when applying for a mortgage.
-But it can become more complicated when it comes to overtime, shift differentials, and “extra” pay.
+But when it comes to mortgages for nurses, it can become more complicated with overtime, shift differentials, and “extra” pay.

 With those, lenders are likely to look back over the last couple of years to see your average gross pay.
 If you recently had a schedule change or took on more hours, that might not count toward your income right away.